BoldizsarP/rest-full/readme.md

 ### Expected Result Type

-The value expectedResultType may contain which response shape you expect,
+The value expectedResultType may contain which content-type you expect,

 _such as **application/json**, **multipart/form-data**_,

-if multiple content type is defined in the responses object of the operation.
+...if multiple content type is defined in the responses object of the operation.

-This is only used to set the proper response shape.
+This is only used to set the proper response content-type.

 Default is **application/json**.